What are ‘trivial benefits’ and how are they treated for tax purposes?

 The rules on trivial benefits are as follows:

-• The value of the benefit can not be more than £50.
+• The value of the benefit must not be more than £50.
+This includes VAT.

 • You can’t provide the benefit as a cash payment.
 Gift vouchers for that amount are allowed as long as they are not exchangeable for cash.

-• The benefit isn’t included in the terms of the employee’s contract.
+• The benefit must not be included in the terms of the employee’s contract.

-• The benefit is not instead of payment or a reward for work done (see below) or part of a salary sacrifice agreed with the employee.
+• The benefit must not be in place of payment or a reward for work done (see below) or part of a salary sacrifice agreed upon with the employee.

-• Trivial benefits for directors of a close company (see below) should not amount to more than £300 in any one tax year.
+• For directors or office holders of a close company (see below), the total value of trivial benefits must not exceed £300 in any tax year.

-Note that if the £50 limit on trivial benefits is exceeded – then the full value of the benefit is considered a taxable benefit.
+Important: If the £50 limit on trivial benefits is exceeded, then the entire value of the benefit, not just the amount over £50, is considered a taxable benefit.

-And in all instances, you can’t simply claim for trivial benefits as an annual allowance.
-You must have receipts for the cost of each trivial benefit before you can claim income tax or corporation tax relief.
+Additionally, you can’t simply claim trivial benefits as an annual allowance.
+You must have receipts or evidence of the cost of each trivial benefit before you can claim Corporation Tax relief.

-You can’t simply provide a trivial benefit as a reward for work.
-This means you can’t give an employee a £50 bottle of malt whisky as payment for a job well done.
+You can’t provide a trivial benefit as a reward for work.
+This means you cannot give an employee a £50 bottle of malt whisky as payment for a job well done.
 The benefit will be taxable under the rewards for services rule.

-Instead, the whisky has to be a token of appreciation or a perk, along the same lines as treating staff to a meal.
+Instead, the whisky must be a genuine token of appreciation or a perk, along the same lines as treating staff to a meal.

 Rules for company directors